steveww/pypodinfo/gitops/README.md

 To manage the progessive shifting of traffic for Production, NGINX will be used.
 This is also available via a Helm repository, `helm-nginx-repo.sh` creates this.
 Finally `helm-nginx.sh` installs NGINX Ingress.

-# TO DO

-Reorganise the gitops directory and write some bulk installers.